FEGraf/CHL-Malawi/README.md

 Then navigate to the directory corresponding to the analysis you want to and run the script there which will generate the figure.

-The co-occurance analysis and *cat* gene ST distribution analyses are wrapped in Rmarkdown/quarto documents document, which, when rendered will reproduce the analysis and figures from the manuscript.
+The co-occurrence analysis and *cat* gene ST distribution analyses are wrapped in Rmarkdown/quarto documents document, which, when rendered will reproduce the analysis and figures from the manuscript.
 These will need the `quarto` command line tool to be installed, which can be downloaded at